The Dr Lanzer Clinic – Your Trusted Cosmetic Surgery Clinic For Sydney Liposuction

 By using liposuction, a cosmetic surgeon can target the lipoma in question and remove it.
 However, patients need to be subjected to a full physical evaluation to determine if the lipoma is benign and not cancerous before liposuction can be considered.

-Would you like to speak to Dr Lanzer about a possible liposuction procedure and the cost
+Dr Lanzer and his associated run a number of cosmetic clinics across Australia.
+Would you like to speak to Dr Lanzer about a possible liposuction, body contouring or body sculpting procedure and the cost

 ?
 Or do you suffer from a specific problem that liposuction could be a solution for?
-Please make an appointment at the Dr Lanzer Clinic in Sydney.
-To make an appointment, simply contact us by telephone, email or web form, and our friendly team of receptionists will gladly provide you with an appointment.
+Please book a consult at the Dr Lanzer Clinic in Sydney.
+To get a consultation with Dr Lanzer, simply contact us by telephone, email or web form, and our friendly team of receptionists will gladly provide you with an appointment.